-Library services and resources during campus closure
+Library services and resources during COVID-19

 The Library is providing current students with access to study space in both Webster and Vanier libraries with the Library Study Space Booking service.
 Study space must be reserved in advance.
 Seating is limited at this time to 125 at Webster Library and 50 at Vanier Library.